• Home

 Perfect proportionality is impossible, of course.
 Geography matters.
 Urban concentration matters.
 Small states with one or two House seats naturally produce exaggerated outcomes.
 But over time, and especially in larger states, representation should at least loosely approximate the electorate.

-Some states strongly overrepresent Republicans compared to statewide voting patterns.
+As we see, some states strongly overrepresent Republicans compared to statewide voting patterns.
 Others strongly overrepresent Democrats.
 And several supposedly “competitive” states are far less balanced than Americans might assume.

 The strongest Republican-leaning representation gaps appeared in sparsely populated states like Iowa, Utah, Oklahoma, Arkansas, Nebraska, and Montana, where Republicans hold substantially more congressional power than Trump’s statewide vote percentage alone would predict.